-In fact, Python and Java have many similarities when you compare their features using six important features that any programming languages should have, those features being:
+In fact, Python and Java have many similarities when you compare their features using six important features that any programming language should have, those features being:

 Although Python does just a little bit better than Java when these features are at stake, it’s still worth looking at an in-depth comparison.